Degree Program Overview

 When is the application deadline?

 Admission to the M.A. in Strategic Public Relations is limited to the fall term.
 The extended application deadline was January 31, 2017.
-Late applications are being accepted.
-Submit your application as soon as possible.
-Admissions decisions will be released on a rolling basis.
+Late applications are being accepted until June 1, 2017.
+Admission decisions will be released on a rolling basis.

 What content should be in my application résumé?